-Insert the Resource CD into your CD-ROM drive, and open the folder with the same name as your product.
+1. Insert the Resource CD into your CD-ROM drive, and open the folder with the same name as your product.
 Then double-click Setup.exe in the proper folder according to your operating system to start the installation.
 After that, Figure 2-1 will appear.
-You can click Cancel to end the installation in the screen above.
+You can click Cancel to end the installation on the screen.